Data4Democracy/internal-displacement/README.md

 **Slack Channel:** [#internal-displacement](https://datafordemocracy.slack.com/messages/internal-displacement/)

 **Project Description:**  Classifying, tagging, analyzing and visualizing news articles about [internal displacement](https://en.wikipedia.org/wiki/Internally_displaced_person).
 Based on a [challenge from the IDMC](https://unite.un.org/ideas/content/idetect).
-Our aim is to build a tool that can populate a database with displacement events from online news articles, which can be both classified by a machine, and then verified and analyzed by a human.

-We are using a Python back end to scrape, tag, classify and extract information from articles, which will be wrapped in a pretty UI, so that an analyst can interact with the data.
+The tool we are building carries out a number of functions:

+1. Ingest a list of URLs
+2. Scrape content from the respective web pages
+3. Tag the article as relating to *disaster* or *conflict*
+4. Extract key information from text
+5. Store information in a database
+6. Display data in interactive visualisations

+The final aim is a simple app that can perform all of these functions with little technical knowledge needed by the user.

 **Project Lead:**